ahmed-abdelwahed1/Olympics-Data-Analysis/README.md

 ## License

 This project is part of the IEEE Mansoura Computer Society Chapter's Data Engineering track stage one evaluation process.
 All rights reserved.

-## Additional Notes

-- The project uses a MySQL database for data storage.
-Make sure MySQL is running before executing the scripts.
-- Data files should be placed in the `data` directory before running the scripts.
-- The analysis results are automatically saved in the `analysis_results` directory.